agroza/IOIF-ROM-BIOS/README.md

 Later Edit: One month deep into the code and I am becoming very confortable with assembly.
 And I even feel the same joy that I felt back in the '90s.
 After all, I'm writing a computer program out of nothing.
 And it will run on my DIY hardware.
 I mean, what more could I possibly want?

 ### Notes
-* At the moment this is a work in progress so the compiled ROM mirocode is ~~pretty much useless~~ becoming to be usable.
+* At the moment this is a work in progress so the compiled ROM microcode is ~~pretty much useless~~ becoming to be usable.
 * In order to compile the ROM binary file, you need ```nasm.exe``` and ```romcksum.exe``` to be present in the ```.\bin``` subdirectory.
 * Optionally you also need ```sclc.exe``` in the ```.\bin``` subdirectory.
 * Build the project by launching ```_build.bat```.